 Drones for Leading-Edge AEC

-Posted By: Shawn O'Shea Blog,
+Posted By: Shawn O'Shea (deleted) Blog,

 Written by: Shawn O’Shea, AICP, ASEL, sUAS and Jeff Powell, sUAS of MSA Professional Services